-- before you start work, your employer should give you guidance on health and safety and tell you what to do in an emergency - you should be given the name of an individual at work who you can speak to if you have concerns about health and safety on the work site - you should be told about how to access to first aid equipment and who the appointed 'first aiders' are on the work site. - you should have easy access to clearly marked clean drinking water. - You should have easy access to clean, well-ventilated toilets and hot and cold (or warm) running water, soap and towels or a dryer - you should be given weather protective clothing needed so you can do your job, including a raincoat and waterproof boots, warm leggings, and gloves; and - if your job requires you to be exposed to other health and safety risks, then your employer should supply protective equipment free of charge.
+- before you start work, your employer should give you guidance on health and safety and tell you what to do in an emergency - you should be given the name of an individual at work who you can speak to if you have concerns about health and safety provisions on site - you should be told about how to access to first aid equipment and who the appointed 'first aiders' are on the work site - you should have easy access to clearly marked clean drinking water

+- you should be given weather protective clothing needed so you can do your job, including a raincoat and waterproof boots, warm leggings, and gloves; - if your job requires you to be exposed to other health and safety risks, then your employer should supply protective equipment free of charge.
 This can include safety helmets, hard hats, gloves, eye protection, high visibility clothing, safety footwear and safety harnesses.